How much does an arc flash study cost?

 - Adjust for electrical workers utilization (+- 15%)

-While this is by no means a true engineering exercise it should get you ballpark on determining the cost of your arc flash study.
+While this is by no means a true engineering exercise it should get you ballpark on determining the cost of your arc flash hazard analysis cost.

 Looking To Learn More About Arc Flash Studies?